l3uddz/cloudplow/README.md

 `"count"`: How many times this keyword/phrase has to occur within a specific time period (i.e. `timeout`), from the very first occurrence, to cause the remote to go to sleep.

-`"sleep"`: How many hours the remote goes to sleep.

-`"timeout"`: The time period (in seconds) the phrase is counted in.
-On it's first occurrence, the time is logged and if count is reached within this many seconds, the upload task will abort and the remote will go into sleep.
-If the timeout period expires, then the count will restart from 0.
+`"timeout"`: The time period (in seconds) during which the the phrase is counted in after its first occurance.

+  - On it's first occurrence, the time is logged and if `count` is reached within this `timeout` period, the upload task will abort and the remote will go into `sleep`.

+  - If the `timeout` period expires without reaching the `count`, the `count` will reset back to `0`.

+  - The `timeout` period will restart again after the first new occurance of the monitored phrase.

+`"sleep"`: How many hours the remote goes to sleep for, when the monitored phrase is `count`-ed during the `timeout` period.

+#### Remove Empty Directories

 ```
             "remove_empty_dir_depth": 2,
 ```
-This is the depth to min-depth to delete empty folders from relative to `upload_folder`  (1=/Media  ; 2 = /Media/Movies; 3=/Media/Movies/Movies-Kids/)
+This is the depth to min-depth to delete empty folders from relative to `upload_folder`  (1 = `/Media/ ` ; 2 = `/Media/Movies/`; 3 = `/Media/Movies/Movies-Kids/`)

 ```
           "upload_folder": "/mnt/local/Media/",
           "upload_remote": "google:/Media/"

 ```
+#### Local/Remote Paths

 `"upload_folder"`: is the local path that is uploaded by the `uploader` task, once it reaches the size threshold as specified in `max_size_gb`.